-At its meeting on March 11, 2020, the Supervisory Board approved both the consolidated financial statements and annual financial statements of Volkswagen Bank GmbH prepared by the Management Board.
-The consolidated financial statements and annual financial statements have thus been adopted.
+At its meeting on February 18, 2021, the Supervisory Board commented on the consolidated financial statements and annual financial statements of Volkswagen Bank GmbH prepared by the Management Board and recommended to the Annual General Meeting to adopt the annual financial statements for 2020 and to approve the consolidated financial statements.

-In accordance with the existing control and profit-and-loss transfer agreement, the profits reported in the financial statements of Volkswagen Bank GmbH for the year ended December 31, 2019 have been transferred to Volkswagen AG.
+In accordance with the existing control and profit-and-loss transfer agreement, the profits reported in the financial statements of Volkswagen Bank GmbH for the year ended December 31, 2020 have been transferred to Volkswagen AG.